SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-L. A. Feigin and D. I. Svergun. *Structure Analysis by Small-Angle X-Ray and Neutron Scattering*, Plenum, New York, 1987.
+L A Feigin and D I Svergun. *Structure Analysis by Small-Angle X-Ray and Neutron Scattering*, Plenum, New York, 1987.